mnit-rtmc/iris/docs/dms.md

 Select `View ➔ Message Signs ➔ DMS` menu item

 A _dynamic message sign_ (DMS) is a sign which is capable of changing the message displayed to motorists.
-They can be classified as _character-matrix_, _line-matrix_ or _full-matrix_ depending on the spacing between pixels.
-Some are monochrome and others support full color display.
-All of these configurations are supported.

 The following features are supported:

-* Querying currently displayed message
+* Querying currently displayed [sign message]
 * Sending and displaying [sign message]s
-* Querying [sign configuration] information
+* Querying [sign configuration]
 * Querying diagnostic information
 * Querying or sending [font]s
 * Sending [graphic images] to be displayed